Can You Defer Payments From An Installment Agreement?

 This is a result of the time limit being suspended while your Offer in Compromise request was under review.
 Another common reason for your collection time to be stretched is because youleave the country for six months or more.
-The time the suspension is in effect will extend the time that the IRS has to collect the tax debt.
+The time the suspension is in effect will extend the time that the IRS has to collect the tax liability.
 This time can vary based on each individual situation.

 What Is The Collection Process

-Once the time limit has expired the tax debt balance will be completely removed from your account.
+Once the time limit has expired the tax liability balance will be completely removed from your account.
 Once a balance is written off you will then have to take additional steps to remove the lien from your assets.
 Depending on how the IRS filed the liens will decide the complexity of removing it.